All ingredients are individually packaged, but our central facility

 Steak and Pork 145° F (rest cooked meat, 3 minutes) |

 Ground Beef 160° F |

 Customize It Instructions

-If using ground beef, follow same instructions as ground pork in Steps 3 and 5, breaking up meat until no pink remains and beef reaches a minimum internal temperature of 160 degrees, 4-6 minutes
+If using ground beef, follow same instructions as ground pork in Step 3, breaking up meat until no pink remains and beef reaches a minimum internal temperature of 160 degrees, 4-6 minutes

-If using ground turkey, follow same instructions as ground pork in Steps 3 and 5, breaking up meat until no pink remains and turkey reaches a minimum internal temperature of 165 degrees, 7-9 minutes.
+If using ground turkey, follow same instructions as ground pork in Step 3, breaking up meat until no pink remains and turkey reaches a minimum internal temperature of 165 degrees, 7-9 minutes.